toroettg/SeriesMarker/doc/source/developerdoc.rst

 Distributing SeriesMarker
 *************************

-This section describes how a binary of SeriesMarker can be built for various operating systems.
+This section describes how a binary package of SeriesMarker can be built for various operating systems.

 Microsoft Windows
 =================

-On Microsoft Windows, `cx_Freeze`_ is the recommended tool to create a binary of SeriesMarker.
+On Microsoft Windows, `cx_Freeze`_ is the recommended tool to create a binary package of SeriesMarker.

 Prerequisites
 -------------

-The prerequisites to build a binary on Microsoft Windows are the same as for :ref:`building from source <building_on_win_pre>`.
+The prerequisites to build a binary package of SeriesMarker on Microsoft Windows are the same as for :ref:`building from source <building_on_win_pre>`.
 Please fulfill those first before continuing.

 Install Dependencies
 --------------------

-Install SeriesMarkers :ref:`dependencies <dependencies>` via pip.
+Install SeriesMarker's :ref:`dependencies <dependencies>` via pip.
 In addition, `cx_Freeze`_ needs to be installed:

 .. code-block:: none